Man attacked after killing of Hindu activist dies

 According to BJP, the number of Hindutva workers who have fallen to the "murderous agenda of jihadi forces" in the state has risen to 22 so far.

 The Congress has charged the BJP with polarising the sensitive situation in the region with an aye on the upcoming Assembly polls, which are due early this year.
-PTI MVG RA ROH DV .
+PTI MVG GMS RA VS .

 This is unedited, unformatted feed from the Press Trust of India wire.